-10.4 Without limiting its other rights or remedies, Cornwall Insight may suspend provision of the Services under the Contract or any other contract between the Client and Cornwall Insight if the Client becomes subject to any of the events listed in clause 10.2(b) to clause 10.2(d) or Cornwall Insight reasonably believes that the Client is about to become subject to any of them, or if the Client fails to pay any amount due under this Contract on the due date for payment.
+9.3 Without limiting its other rights or remedies, Cornwall Insight may suspend provision of the Services under the Contract or any other contract between the Client and Cornwall Insight if the Client becomes subject to any of the events listed in clause 9.2(b) to clause 9.2(d) or Cornwall Insight reasonably believes that the Client is about to become subject to any of them, or if the Client fails to pay any amount due under this Contract on the due date for payment.

-11.2 On termination for any reason other than by Cornwall Insight pursuant to clause 10.1 the Client shall immediately pay to Cornwall Insight all of Cornwall Insight’s outstanding unpaid invoices and interest and, in respect of Services supplied but for which no invoice has been submitted, Cornwall Insight shall submit an invoice, which shall be payable by the Client immediately on receipt.
+(a) the Client shall immediately pay to Cornwall Insight all of Cornwall Insight’s outstanding unpaid invoices and interest and, in respect of Services supplied but for which no invoice has been submitted, Cornwall Insight shall submit an invoice, which shall be payable by the Client immediately on receipt; and